Oliver-Onions/MicroBioVision/README.md

-# MicroBioVision Software [READ ME CORRUPTED THIS IS AN OLD VERSION - Fix in progress]
+# MicroBioVision Software [This readme is an old version - Fix in progress]

 > Note: This README is currently being revised.
-Some sections, particularly dependency lists, may be incomplete.
+Some sections, particularly dependency lists, may have gotten lost and are therefor incomplete.

 An adapted and extended version of the BioVision software originally developed by Leon Pastawa (scump1).